zhixuan-lin/forgetting-transformer/README.md

               and range in [0, seq_len_k).
 For each batch index batch_id, no attention will be allocated to tokens before the token index seq_start[batch_id].
               This is useful for left-padded inputs.
-        - causal: Whether causal masking is applied to attention scores before applying softmax.
-Must be True for now.
         - sm_scale: The scaling of attention scores before applying softmax.
 If None, it defaults to (1.0 / math.sqrt(head_dim))